After the analysis, the laboratory destroys your DNA sample.

 In an unlikely case that your sample gets lost or damaged, you'll be asked to provide a new DNA sample free of charge.

-Cancer Screen can identify a rare pathogenic mutation which gives you cancer with near certainty.
-It is recommended to people who have reason to believe that their risk is increased, usually due to strong presence of the disease in the family.
+Cancer Screen can identify a rare pathogenic mutation that gives you cancer with near certainty.
+It is recommended to people who have reason to believe that their risk is increased, usually due to the strong presence of the disease in the family.

 While PRS can indicate you have a reduced risk for a particular type of cancer, you cannot be sure of it unless you exclude the possibility of rare pathogenic variants (detected by Cancer Screen).
 That is why PRS Cancer and Cancer Screen tests are complementary and both recommended.

 A polygenic risk score (PRS) analyses your genetic predisposition for developing certain diseases.
 It allows you to address the diseases for which you have an increased risk and take timely preventive measures to protect your health in the future.